AnyChart/docs.anychart.com/Common_Settings/Scroller.md

 {sample}CS\_Scroller\_03{sample}

-Note that it's only Heatmaps which can be scrolled or zoomed by Y-scale.
+Note that it's only Heat maps which can be scrolled or zoomed by Y-scale.

 #### Set the limits by the points count